timescale/docs/getting-started/queries.md

 ---
-title: Query your data
+title: Queries
-excerpt: Query your Timescale data with the full power of SQL
+excerpt: Query your time-series data
 products: [cloud, mst, self_hosted]
 keywords: [queries]
 ---

-# Query your data
+# Queries

 With Timescale, there's no need to learn a custom query language, because Timescale supports full SQL.
 You can use your SQL knowledge along with the